fluid-project/infusion-docs/src/documents/APIChangesFrom2_0To3_0.md

     <!--
         This div is for the sliding panel bar that shows and hides the Preference Editor controls in the desktop view.
-        A separate panel bar for desktop displays is needed to preserver the correct tab order.
+        A separate panel bar for desktop displays is needed to preserve the correct tab order.
     -->
     <div class="fl-panelBar fl-panelBar-wideScreen">
         <span class="fl-prefsEditor-buttons">